GreenShoeGarage/ThingSpeak_MKR1010_ENVshield/README.md

 Measure 8+ factors that affect the environmental quality of a room.... temp, humidity, atmospheric pressure, lux, eCO2, VOC, particulate matter, sound/noise level.
 Pack it up and send it to a website for remote monitoring.
 Wanted something a bit more rugged than a breadboard as I start testing it.
 Next phase is learning from real world environment and lots of code cleanup... 'clooged' together a lot of example code, now I want to write something more usable and maintainable.

+### Code and hardware is a prototype, no guarentee of any sort is implied.
+Use at your own risk.

 ## Functionality

 1. Monitor multiple environmental factors